noruxekk/Loader1/README.md

 1. Change any instance of "localhost" with your domain.

 2. Add or remove whatever cheats you want to support (Currently lines 24-28 BUT is not limited to only 5)

+3. Change the group numbers to match your website

 **Goto Form5.vb**